zmkfirmware/zmk/docs/docs/development/hardware-integration/index.md

 sidebar_label: Overview
 ---

+This section of the documentation describes steps necessary to get ZMK running on a keyboard.
+Please see pages in the sidebar for guides and reference that describe different aspects of this integration.

 The foundational elements needed to get a specific keyboard working with ZMK can be broken down into:

 - A [physical layout](physical-layouts.md) that describes the electrical and physical structure of the keyboard, referring to: